MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 SET LOGINUSERNAME=azureuser
 ```

-If you haven't already done so, install [Azure CLI](https://docs.microsoft.com/cli/azure/install-az-cli2), a command-line tool providing a great experience for managing Azure resources.
+Should you choose to setup the architecture programmatically using a command line interface, you are going to need to install [Azure CLI](https://docs.microsoft.com/cli/azure/install-az-cli2), a command-line tool providing a great experience for managing Azure resources.
 The CLI is designed to make scripting easy, query data, support long-running operations, and more.

 ## Deploy a Virtual Machine on a Managed Disk